yashEra/lockit-backend-API/README.md

-# This project representing the smart lcok system BackEnd
+# This project representing the smart lockit system BackEnd

 ## Available Scripts